-A mathematics master's degree designed for you to create innovative computing solutions, mathematical models, and dynamic systems to solve problems in industries such as engineering, biology, and more.
+An applied and computational mathematics master’s degree that is designed for you to create innovative computing solutions, mathematical models, and dynamic systems to solve problems in industries such as engineering, biology, and more.

 Maple, Mathematica, MATLAB, Minitab

 Data analysis, Modeling physical systems, Simulation, Risk Analysis, Probability modeling, Optimization, Developing algorithms

 Students have access to programming, statistical and simulation languages, graphics software, and design tools on a variety of platforms.
 Symbolic computation and statistical laboratories are also available.

 Network Consulting Engineer; Junior Accountant; Data Analyst; Software Engineer; Junior Business Analyst; Data Scientist; Technical Advisory; Fund Accountant; Sr. Project Manager

 L3Harris Technologies; U.S. Food and Drug Administration; Spotify; Northrop Grumman; Matrix Research, Inc.; MahiGaming; Kroll Bond Rating Agency; Epic Systems Corporation; Overstock.com

 |Outcome||% of Students|

 What makes an RIT science and math education exceptional?
 It’s the ability to complete science and math co-ops and gain real-world experience that sets you apart.
 Co-ops in the College of Science include cooperative education and internship experiences in industry and health care settings, as well as research in an academic, industry, or national lab.
 These are not only possible at RIT, but are passionately encouraged.

 What makes an RIT education exceptional?
 It’s the ability to complete relevant, hands-on career experience.
 At the graduate level, and paired with an advanced degree, cooperative education and internships give you the unparalleled credentials that truly set you apart.
 Learn more about graduate co-op and how it provides you with the career experience employers look for in their next top hires.